Quoted Companies Alliance Code Compliance

 - Diversification of Sales.

-We continue to focus on our team, recently becoming an above-minimum wage employer as well as focusing on a portfolio of other staff-benefits to ensure we retain our position as an employer of choice.
-Our Inclusion & Diversity (“I&D”) champions were recruited from across the entire workforce to set up an advisory board to drive developments in this area.
-We have also invested heavily in our staff welfare, partnering with “Wiser” and “So let’s talk”.
+We continue to focus on our team, becoming an above-minimum wage employer in the previous year as well as focusing on a portfolio of other staff benefits to ensure we retain our position as an employer of choice.
+We have also invested heavily in our staff welfare, partnering with “Wiser” and “So Let’s Talk”.

 Our investment in guest experience technology allows us to respond to guest needs quickly and adapt our strategy accordingly.
-We continue to drive technology forwards to enhance our guest experience and drive sales, including a party booking system and Apps allowing pay-at-table service.
+We continue to drive technology forwards to enhance our guest experience and drive sales, including investment in the guest digital journey.

-The key risks we face as a business are discussed in section 4 below but can also be found in the Annual Report and Accounts 2022 on page 28.
+The key risks we face as a business are discussed in section 4 below but can also be found on pages 28 to 30 of the Annual Report and Accounts 2023.

 The Board considers engagement with its stakeholders as fundamental to the Group’s success, as well as helping the Board and management make key decisions.
-The s172 Statement provides detailed information as to our engagement with key stakeholders and can be found on pages 30 to 31.
+The s172 Statement provides detailed information as to our engagement with key stakeholders and can be found on pages 22 to 23 of the Annual Report and Accounts 2023..

 In order to fully understand and manage the Group’s exposure to risk, each key area of our operations is reviewed annually using a methodology that allows us to measure, evaluate, document and monitor our key risks.